In part of 1 this series, we touched on the indicators of digital marketing transformation specific to paid digital advertising campaigns.

 - Like Merck, Johnson & Johnson also created an unbranded digital property called BabyCentre aimed at expectant mothers and young parents, that are always looking for information related to pre-natal, post-natal and baby care and want to connect with similar others, facing issues related to these”.
 Unsurprisingly, this was a huge hit and Johnson & Johnson was able to successfully build a vast digital community of young parents and expectant mothers

-It’s very clear that unbranded digital properties are a heavily underutilized, yet powerful digital marketing technique.
+It’s very clear that unbranded digital properties are a heavily underutilized, yet a powerful and advanced digital marketing technique.

-It’s very likely you don’t have this piece in your marketing strategy and it’s worth trying.
+It’s very likely you don’t have this piece in your basic digital marketing strategy and it’s worth trying.

 In fact, this is something that is applicable for brands across all industries all the way from financial services to automobiles to manufacturing.